pkkid/python-plexapi/docs/configuration.rst

 -------------------------
 **container_size**
     Default max results to return in on single search page.
-Looping through result pages is done internall by the API.
-Therfore, tuning this setting will not affect usage of plexapi.
+Looping through result pages is done internally by the API.
+Therefore, tuning this setting will not affect usage of plexapi.
 However, it help improve performance for large media collections (default: 50).

 **timeout**